2 Police Officers Shot During 4th of July Festival In Philadelphia | VIDEOS INSIDE

 2 Police Officers Shot During 4th of July Festival In Philadelphia: Just hours after six people were killed in a mass shooting incident in Chicago during Fourth of July celebrations, two police officers were shot in Philadelphia during a festival marking the American Independence Day, according to media reports.
-Late Monday night, the city’s office of emergency management said there was a “security incident” on the Benjamin Franklin Parkway, reports Xinhua news agency.Also Read - 6 Killed, 24 Wounded At Fourth of July Parade Shooting In Highland Park, Illinois
+Late Monday night, the city’s office of emergency management said there was a “security incident” on the Benjamin Franklin Parkway, reports Xinhua news agency.Also Read - US: Mass Shootings Reach Record Levels.
+A Look At Recent High-Profile Shootings

 Watch videos